Rungus people: Traditional house

 Considered as one of the most traditional ethnic groups in Sabah, many ethnic Rungus once lived in longhouses, with each family having its own separate quarters off a common hall.
 At the edge of the communal hall, a well-ventilated platform of split bamboo with outward sloping walls provides a place for socialising and communal work where the longhouse is different from the types of Murut longhouse.
 The houses are not perched on high stilts, with only three to five feet above the ground.
 The longhouse roof is low, with the walls outward sloped.
 Among the older Rungus generation, longhouses of over 75 doors are common, while the current modern longhouse are rare to exceed 10 doors.
 Some modern two-story versions of the longhouse also exist, and single-family houses are sometimes built near the longhouse.

+The Rungus traditional house of Bavanggazo in Matunggong features the traditional life of the Rungus community, constructed with locally sourced materials, such as rumbia (metroxylon sagu) leaves and bamboo stems.
+Built in 1992 with assistance from the Sabah Tourism Board, the house formed part of the Bavanggazo Cultural Village.
+Another villages in Matunggong, the Tinangol Village, is the location where the Rungus traditional handicraft centre was situated, and the Sumangkap Village is known as the gong-making centre.